Last Updated on January 10, 2023 by admin

-Our todays topic is Top 10 Challenges Of Cloud Computing.
+Our today’s topic is the Top 10 Challenges Of Cloud Computing.
 Cloud computing is one buzzword that has been doing the rounds in IT for the past decade.
 It refers to the process of storing, accessing, and managing software applications and big data on the internet.

 cloud uses a firewall-protected network to safeguard the data and makes data-accessing tactics more efficient and reliable with minimum admin effort.
-It is a type of technology that has primarily replace the traditional data handling processes.
+It is a type of technology that has primarily replaced traditional data-handling processes.

 Top 10 Challenges Of Cloud Computing

 If something is on the cloud, its security will always be questioned.
 Mysterious threats such as virus attacks and cyber-hacking attempts on private data are a severe concern when transferring sensitive customer data to a third-party cloud service provider and its data centers.

 A cloud service should necessarily abide by the laws for keeping any data that matters to the users safe.
 The cloud data should be secure, as the information is then vulnerable to cyberattacks, such as hack API, compromised interfaces, stolen digital passwords, and more.